Review on Wiveton Bell

 Its excellent food was awarded the East of England's regional winner of The Good Food Guide Readers' Restaurant of 2011.
 The kitchen makes admiral use of local produce, beef and pork came from the Stodie Estate and seafood is supplied by local fisherman, Mark Randell.
 Typically you might begin with tempura of fresh Scottish salmon with noodle salad and a chilli and coriander dipping sauce, followed by slow cooked Briston belly of pork with black pudding mash, curly kale and apple and cider jus.
 The menu changes with the season and there is always a daily special together with a selection of lovely homemade desserts and a reasonably priced wine list.
 There is a delightful south facing garden which is lit by candlelight and patio heaters and is a good spot for witnessing the spectacular nights skies with shooting stars, a regular feature of this area.

-Also featured in: AA Guide, Good Food Guide, AA Guide
+Wiveton Bell is also featured in: Michelin Guide, Good Food Guide, AA Guide